ardakshalkar/DBMS01_Assignment05/README.md

-LEAD AND LAG
-Write query that will show each rental and its genre, and show movie that was rent after that.

 # question 03
 **P03.A** Show the best student (show all best students if there are many students with best score) for each course (courses considered different for each year and semester)